 Back in the baby boomer days, business and emotions were definitely not to mingle.
-Any public displays of revealing your feelings basically made you a pussy and a liability.
-If you wanted to cry then you should definitely keep that shit in the work toilets, behind a cubicle door, sobbing into a loo roll.
+Any public displays of revealing your feelings, was seen as a weakness, and a distraction from business.

 But as we homo-sapiens have evolved, we’ve also learned that emotions can be the secret key to unlocking success.
 Emotional intelligence isn’t all about getting in touch with your feminine side; it’s far more complex than that.

-EI (emotional intelligence) is not so much about being emotional as it is about having power over your emotions and not letting them take over you.
-Have you ever been in a situation where you’ve asked Gary in sales why he still hasn’t replied to your email only to be told, ‘I will fucking reply when I’m good and ready!’
-Yeah Gary hasn’t mastered EI yet.
-Don’t be Gary.
+EI (emotional intelligence) is not so much about being emotional, as it is about having power over your emotions and not letting them take you over.
+They can sometimes reveal an ugly side to you, after a day full of pent up aggression.
+For example; you ask a colleague why they still hasn’t replied to your email. only to be told, ‘I will bloody reply when I’m good and ready!’
+It’s probably someone who hasn’t mastered EI yet.
+Don’t be that person.

 It’s also about knowing yourself.
 If you understand who you fundamentally are to the core and what drives you, then it’s easy to be more comfortable with yourself.
-You can be honest, frank and welcome questions and criticisms instead of behaving like a defensive toddler when your boss asks if you really had gastro when you took a sick day.
+You can be honest, frank and welcome questions and criticisms.
+Otherwise you fall prey to behaving like a defensive toddler, when your boss asks if you really had gastro when you took a sick day.

 Empathy is another important factor of EI.
 If you’re hiring, then there are definite downsides to going for a sociopath.
-Those who possess compassion will have a genuine connection with others and be able to navigate around their peers with tact and consideration in order to create a harmonious working environment and eradicate any unnecessary shit-stirring.
+Those who possess compassion will have a genuine connection with others and be able to navigate around their peers with tact and consideration.
+This in turn creates a harmonious working environment, helping people to work better together better.

 Social skills are also paramount to EI.
-It’s not about being a social chameleon and just telling everyone what they want to hear, ‘yeah I agree Kathy from finance is a total bitch’ (even though you’ve never met her) but instead finding common ground and being able to relate to the peeps you spend hundreds of hours with.
-Genuinely listening (rather than just waiting your turn to speak) is a good way to start.
+It’s not about being a social chameleon and just telling everyone what they want to hear.
+It’s more of a focus on finding common ground, and being able to relate to those who you spend hundreds of hours with.
+Genuinely listening (rather than just waiting your turn to speak), is a good way to start.

 So how are our leaders using EI to better understand the people in their business?
 Enter the effervescent and switched-on Kerry Savage who specialises in Training and Coaching CEO’s in this fascinating area.